vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 excerpt: A hands-on guide to connect LangChain with Vespa streaming mode to build cost-efficient RAG applications over naturally sharded data.
 ---

-This notebook illustrates using [Vespa streaming mode](https://docs.vespa.ai/en/streaming-search.html) to build cost-efficient RAG applications over naturally sharded data.
+This blog post is a hands-on guide to connecting [LangChain](https://www.langchain.com/) with [Vespa streaming mode](https://docs.vespa.ai/en/streaming-search.html) to build cost-efficient RAG applications over naturally sharded data.

 You can read more about Vespa vector streaming search in these blog posts:

 - [Announcing vector streaming search: AI assistants at scale without breaking the bank](https://blog.vespa.ai/announcing-vector-streaming-search/)
 - [Yahoo Mail turns to Vespa to do RAG at scale](https://blog.vespa.ai/yahoo-mail-turns-to-vespa-to-do-rag-at-scale/)
 - [Hands-On RAG guide for personal data with Vespa and LLamaIndex](https://blog.vespa.ai/scaling-personal-ai-assistants-with-streaming-mode/)

-This blog post is a hands-on RAG tutorial demonstrating how to use [Vespa streaming mode](https://docs.vespa.ai/en/streaming-search.html) for cost-efficient retrieval of personal data.

 This blog post is also available as a runnable notebook where you can have this app up and running on [Vespa Cloud](https://cloud.vespa.ai/) in minutes